-Official Clarkson College transcripts will be issued only upon written request by the student or via the Student Clearinghouse transcript request system.
+Official Clarkson College transcripts will be issued via the Student Clearinghouse transcript request system and there is a fee associated for official transcripts.
 Clarkson College will not be responsible for loss of transcripts due to an insufficient or incorrect address.
-To request a transcript, contact the Registrar's office.
+To request a transcript, follow the prompts on the Clarkson College website for Request a Transcript.
 Clarkson College does not issue or send transcripts from other colleges and universities.
-Official transcripts are not issued for students who have a hold on their records or whose accounts with the College are delinquent.